The Classic Christmas Album (Barbra Streisand album)

-The Classic Christmas Album is a compilation album of holiday music by American vocalist Barbra Streisand.
-It was initially released on September 27, 2013, through Legacy Recordings and Sony Music Entertainment, with a revised version released digitally a few months later and physically on October 7, 2014.
-The collection was produced by Didier C. Deutsch, Jeffrey James, and Tim Sturges.
-All of the material on the record is taken from Streisand's previous two Christmas albums, A Christmas Album (1967) and Christmas Memories (2001).
+The Classic Christmas Album is a compilation album of holiday music by American vocalist Barbra Streisand, with all material selected from her two prior releases A Christmas Album (1967) and Christmas Memories (2001).
+Produced by Didier C. Deutsch, Jeffrey James, and Tim Sturges, the collection was initially released on September 27, 2013, through Legacy Recordings and Sony Music Entertainment, with a revised version released digitally a few months later and physically on October 7, 2014.

 Responding positively to the compilation, critics from AllMusic rated both versions of The Classic Christmas Album 3.5 out of 5 stars.
 It was greeted by moderate success, peaking at number 95 on the Billboard 200 and at number two on the Top Holiday Albums component chart.
 It also charted in the Czech Republic at number 93.

-Creation and release
+Release

-The Classic Christmas Album is a collection of previously distributed material from Streisand's music catalog.
-Album label Legacy Recordings announced that they would release Christmas collection albums from several musicians, including Streisand, Frank Sinatra, Johnny Mathis, Perry Como, and Il Divo.
+The Classic Christmas Album collects previously distributed material from Streisand's music catalog.
+Album label Legacy Recordings announced plans to release Christmas collection albums from several musicians, including Streisand, Frank Sinatra, Johnny Mathis, Perry Como, and Il Divo.
 The compilation was produced by Didier C. Deutsch, Jeffrey James, and Tim Sturges, while Streisand, Mike Berniker, Robbie Buchanan, Jack Gold, William Ross, and Ettore Stratta were credited as the producers of the album's original recordings.
-The 2013 digital edition features different photography compared to the original release, in addition to a new overall sequence; this version was also released as a CD on October 7, 2014, by Legacy and Columbia Records.
+The 2013 digital edition features different photography compared to the original release, in addition to a new overall sequence; this version had a subsequent CD release on October 7, 2014, by Legacy and Columbia Records.

-Streisand had originally recorded album songs "Have Yourself a Merry Little Christmas", "The Christmas Song (Chestnuts Roasting on an Open Fire)", "The Best Gift", "I Wonder as I Wander", "Sleep in Heavenly Peace (Silent Night)", "Jingle Bells?", "My Favorite Things", "O Little Town of Bethlehem", "White Christmas", "Gounod's Ave Maria", and "The Lord's Prayer" for her 1967 Christmas album, A Christmas Album.
-Furthermore, "I'll Be Home for Christmas", "A Christmas Love Song", "It Must Have Been the Mistletoe", "I Remember", "Snowbound", "Christmas Lullaby", "Christmas Mem'ries", "What Are You Doing New Year's Eve?", "Ave Maria Op.
-52 No. 6", and "One God" were taken from her 2001 album, Christmas Memories.